iamHrithikRaj/gip/README.md

 ### The Motivation

-Every developer knows the frustration: you're deep in a merge conflict, staring at two conflicting code blocks, and you have **zero context** about:
-- Why each change was made
-- What problem it solves
+**The real problem isn't that merge conflicts are cryptic—it's that they're not informative.**

+Traditional Git only shows raw text differences (`<<<` and `>>>`).
+Neither humans nor LLMs get the semantic context needed to resolve conflicts intelligently:
-- Whether it's a feature, bugfix, or refactor
+- Is this a bugfix, feature, or side effect?
+- What was the rationale?
-- What assumptions the code makes
+- What are the preconditions and postconditions?
-- What side effects it has
+- Are there side effects or breaking changes?

+**For LLMs:**
+Without structured parameters, AI can't reliably resolve conflicts autonomously.
+It has to guess from vague commit messages or scan entire codebases, making resolution unreliable and still requiring human intervention.

+**For Humans:**
-So you waste time:
+You waste time:
 - 🔍 Hunting through commit messages (often vague: "fix bug")
 - 📖 Reading through entire PRs and code reviews
 - 💬 Messaging teammates asking "what was this change about?"
 - 🧠 Context-switching between your editor, GitHub, Slack, and JIRA
-- 🤖 Feeding your entire codebase to an LLM just to understand one conflict

-**What if the context was already there, right in the conflict marker?**

-### The Solution
+### The Solution: Structured Parameters for Intelligent Resolution

-Gip enriches merge conflicts with **structured manifests** that capture the full story:

-- **Contracts**: What's expected before/after this code runs
+Gip introduces **manifests**—structured metadata that defines clear parameters for conflict resolution.
+Instead of relying on inconsistent commit messages, Gip provides a machine-readable format that LLMs can reliably parse and act on.

+**What Gip Captures:**
+- **Behavior Class**: Is this a feature, bugfix, refactor, or performance optimization?
-- **Intent**: Why this change was made (feature? bugfix? refactor?)
+- **Rationale**: Why was this change made?
+- **Contracts**: Preconditions, postconditions, and error models
-- **Side Effects**: Logs?
-Database writes?
-API calls?
+- **Side Effects**: Logs, database writes, network calls, etc.
-- **Error Handling**: How failures are managed
 - **Breaking Changes**: Did function signatures change?

-All displayed in a **token-efficient format** that both humans and LLMs can instantly understand.
+**How It Works:**

+**For Humans (Optional Context):**
+- By default, Gip works exactly like Git
+- Use `gip commit -c` to add structured context when it matters
+- The extra context is optional—only add it when you want

+**For LLMs (Automatic Context):**
+- Gip can generate manifests automatically using AI
+- Context comes "for free" without manual effort
+- When conflicts occur, manifests are injected right into the conflict markers
+- LLMs can now resolve conflicts autonomously with high accuracy

+**The Result:**
+Instead of merging blindly, Gip **enriches conflicts with parameters** that enable intelligent, autonomous resolution—dramatically improving LLM accuracy and eliminating unnecessary human intervention.

 ### Key Features

+- 🤖 **Autonomous LLM Resolution** - Structured parameters enable LLMs to resolve conflicts accurately without human intervention
-- 🎯 **Zero Context Switching** - Everything you need, directly in the conflict
+- 🎯 **Zero Context Switching** - Humans get everything they need, directly in the conflict
+- 🔄 **Works Like Git** - By default, Gip is a drop-in replacement for Git
+- 📝 **Optional Human Context** - Add manifests with `-c` flag only when you need them
-- 🤖 **AI-Powered** - Let OpenAI generate manifests from your diffs automatically
+- 🪄 **Automatic AI Context** - Generate manifests automatically for LLM workflows
 - 📦 **Single Binary** - 0.4MB, zero dependencies, just copy and run
+- 🪶 **Token Efficient** - TOON format is 49% smaller than JSON for LLM contexts
 - ⚡ **Lightning Fast** - Built in Rust for maximum performance
-- 🔄 **Drop-in Replacement** - Use `gip` exactly like `git`
-- 🪶 **Token Efficient** - TOON format is 49% smaller than JSON for LLM contexts
-- 🔗 **Non-Invasive** - Works alongside your existing Git workflow

 ---